Now is the time for marching,

 And I'll sing you a song as we march along,

 Of Sussex by the Sea!
+1

-To mark the centenary of the First World War the Ashdown Forest Research Group has written case studies of all the men — 113 in total — who died while on military service during the war and who are commemorated by the war memorials at Forest Row, Hartfield and Coleman's Hatch.
-These villages lie on the northern fringes of Ashdown Forest and traditionally have strong links with it.
-Click here to read an illustrated online essay which gives an overview of how the project was undertaken and discusses the key findings that have emerged from the research.
-The studies are kept under review and are updated from time to time in the light of new information.
-We welcome any corrections, supplementary information or photographs that may be of interest.
+To mark the centenary of the First World War the Ashdown Forest Research Group wrote case studies of all the men—113 in total—who died while on military service during the war and who are commemorated by the war memorials at Forest Row and Hartfield, Sussex.
+These villages lie on the northern fringes of Ashdown Forest and traditionally have strong links with the forest.
+Click here to read an illustrated online essay which presents an overview of how the project was undertaken and which discusses the key findings that have emerged from the research.
+The studies are updated from time to time in the light of new information, and we welcome any corrections, supplementary information or photographs that may be of interest.
 Please contact us by email.
+Click on any man's name below to view their case study.

 Baker, Pte George Frank